jaafit/bitpayEcwid/GUIDE.md

-# Using the BitPay plugin for Prestashop
+# Using the BitPay plugin for ECWID

 ## Prerequisites
 You must have a BitPay merchant account to use this plugin.
 It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).